About

 Yet the research is crystal clear about the significant role that student engagement and student belonging has on student success.
 Engaged students are 2.5 times more likely to say they do well in school and 4.5 times more likely to be hopeful about the future.1

-In 2019, a group of superintendents in Kent County, Michigan called for the creation of a common survey that could provide a holistic picture of student experience including student engagement, social-emotional learning and belonging.
-This led to the development of the MI Student Voice Perception Survey, which was administered in 20 school districts across the state in 2022.
-In spring 2023, 58 districts administered the survey in their schools statewide for a total of 33,366 students – a 176% increase in students who took the survey.
+In 2019, a group of superintendents in Kent County, Michigan developed a common survey that could provide a holistic picture of student experience including student engagement, social-emotional learning (SEL) and belonging.
+This led to the development of the MI Student Voice Perception Survey, which was administered by 20 school districts across the state in 2022.
+Participation has grown significantly year upon year, and in Spring 2025 127 districts administered the survey, uplifting 87,181 student voices.

 1 Jackson, C.K. et al. Linking social-emotional learning to long-term success.
 Education Next.